Choose a curriculum

 What teaching time does our curriculum require?

-At key stage 4 for design and technology only we have provided approximately five one hour lessons per fortnight, which also takes into account examined and non-examined assessment time.
+At key stage 4 for design and technology we have provided approximately two lessons per week, which also takes into account examined and non-examined assessment time.
+In places there may be more lessons in the sequence to allow for flexibility across exam boards and unit options focused on different materials.
 Oak is not currently offering cooking and nutrition at key stage 4.

 Curriculum coherence